From Toronto / Hamilton:

 Coventry Transportation – Well respected for its high standards, excellent governance and efficient support infrastructure needed for moving people safely.
 Accommodating multiple passengers and bicycles by providing van shuttle services.

-With the new Taxi APP, we recommend downloading it before you begin exploring Niagara.
+The Taxi APP – we recommend downloading the app before you begin exploring Niagara.
 You can rely on Central Taxi services should you encounter unforeseen problems along the way.

 When reserving a taxi pick-up location make sure to mention that you have a bicycle.